EARLY CONSTRUCTION AND HERITAGE PROPERTIES : 1900-1930

 - One of the great features of buildings of this age is the detail fretwork which was evident in the roof gables and windows.

-- Many houses have a sunrise motif in the front gable.
+- Some houses have a sunrise motif in the front gable.
 This was a sign of the dawning of a new century which now allows us to accurately date that house.

-Many houses have undergone substantial changes over the years.
 The suburb of Haberfield now has a conservation order on most buildings in the area to avoid unsympathetic alterations.
-Many houses were altered during the 1970’s and now require another restoration.
-But where the alterations are now dated, it is difficult to improve the house without doing another modernisation and not returning to the original character.
+Houses were altered during the 1970’s and now require another alteration.

 When renovating buildings of this age, a check should be made on the condition of the mortar, rising damp and condition of roof tiles as well as electrical wiring and ceilings.
 In some suburbs the buildings can be affected by soil movement cracks.